-Today, I have a dual focus to my article.
-First, I’d like to help you determine if you have a sinus fungal ball, because it could look like so many other diseases, and second, I’d like to point you in the right direction in order to get treatment and relief.
+Today, I have a dual focus on my article.
+First, I’d like to help you determine if you have a sinus fungal ball because it could look like so many other diseases, and second, I’d like to point you in the right direction in order to get treatment and relief.

 Since symptoms are broad in nature (ie headaches for example), be careful not to assume you have a sinus fungal ball when you really don’t.
 A qualified ENT (Ear, Nose and Throat) physician will be of critical importance in determining the true diagnosis for you.

 You have eight ‘holes’ in your head, meaning your sinus cavities.
 There are four on the left side of your face, and four on the right side.
 These should be pretty empty!
 When one of them fills up, you know about it because you may feel the symptoms of a sinus infection or sinusitis (see graphic comparing healthy sinuses vs. those inflamed in sinusitis).

 The “paranasal” sinus cavities are located in your head.
 You have two frontal ones behind your forehead, two maxillary sinuses behind your cheekbones, two ethmoid sinuses (besides the top part of your nose), and two sphenoids that are directly behind your nose.

 It’s just what it says, a fungal infection in the sinus cavity – it’s usually one-sided.
 Aspergillus species are the causative organism in most cases.
 This organism is everywhere, even in garden soil, and in the air we breathe.
 Not everyone who inhales it gets sick.